qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 * Names the resulting table `Airports`
 * Loads data from all headers (`*` notation)
 * Specifies that the file is in in Excel format (`ooxml`)
-* Uses embedded lables from the Excel file itself as field names
+* Uses embedded labels from the Excel file itself as field names
 * Specifies that the table data shall be retrieved from the `Airports` sheet of the Excel file

 ```sh